Table of Contents

 - While more speculative, there are hypotheses (ie, the “protein leveraging hypothesis” and the newer “protein efficiency theory”) that our body desires a certain minimum amount of protein, and if individuals consume less than this their appetite and hunger will increase.(Hall, 2019; Raubenheimer, 2019; El-Mallah, 2020) Then they will consume more food/drink to help achieve the minimum desired protein intake level.
 Again, this is more speculative in nature and while there is some supporting evidence more research is needed.

-Example: The thermic effect of feeding reflects what percentage of calories consumed are required to digest and absorb the food we eat.
+Example: The thermic effect of feeding reflects what percentage of calories consumed are required to digest and absorb the food you eat.
 As indicated in lesson 1 this is estimated to be up to 30% for protein in some situations.
 Suppose a person increases their protein intake by 100 grams daily.
 This equals 400 kcal assuming 4 kcal per gram of protein.
 30% of this equals 120 kcal.
 Thus, their net caloric absorption increase may be closer to 280 kcal than 400 kcal.

-How much protein should we consume?
+How much protein should you consume?

 This is a somewhat controversial topic as different lines of evidence lead to different recommendations.